Mac Crash to Desktop

 edit: & having rechecked (OSX updated to 10.13.2) I can now repro the crash.

-#20 Updated by Phil Irey almost 2 years ago
+#20 Updated by Phil Irey about 2 years ago

 I tried removing Coran using the mouse rather than the trackpad and I still see the crash.
 While most of the time I don't see an OS crash dump, it produced one with a backtrace which was essentially the same as the previous on I attached.